-Support Friends Who Have Experienced Abusive Relationships or Sexual Assault When someone is abused or sexually assaulted, they usually tell a friend first, if they tell anyone.
+Support Friends Who Have Experienced Abusive Relationships or Sexual Assault

+When someone is abused or sexually assaulted, they usually tell a friend first, if they tell anyone.
 Sometimes they don't say anything, but you may notice something is wrong and be worried about them.

 While it can be hard to know what to do, you have a lot of influence in encouraging your friend to get the help they need.
-Here are a few suggestions to help a friend: Start the Conversation - Begin a conversation from a place of concern, avoid judgment or lecturing.
+Here are a few suggestions to help a friend:

+Start the Conversation - Begin a conversation from a place of concern, avoid judgment or lecturing.
 Let your friend know what you've noticed and don't be afraid to tell them you're worried.
 Be sure your friend knows that no one deserves to be hurt and that you aren't blaming them for anything.
 Listen and Be Supportive - Ask them to share anything they feel comfortable sharing, then really listen.
 It's not your job to gather all the facts, just to support and listen.
 Let your friend talk about the abuse or sexual assault in the way that they need to.
 Make them feel safe with you as the person they choose to talk to and give them time to share their experience.

-Know your friend may not recognize the abuse (which may happen through texts. on the phone, or online), might be afraid or embarrassed to talk about a sexual assault, or may be confused about what happened to them.
-Also understand that your friend may not realize that coerced sex (when someone manipulates, tricks, or quilts a person into sex) is sexual assault.
+Know your friend may not recognize their experience as unhealthy or abusive or as a sexual assault.
+They might be afraid or embarrassed to talk about it, or may even be confused about what happened to them.
+Also understand that your friend may not realize that coerced sex (when someone manipulates, tricks, or guilts a person into sex) is sexual assault.
 If your friend didn't want it to happen, then it shouldn't have.
 If your friend was sexually assaulted, encourage them to seek immediate medical treatment.
 Things To Say - Encourage your friend to get help from a trusted adult, and help them connect to the resources they need.
 Don't judge your friend.
-Here's examples of things to say: "I'm here for you."
-"I'm sorry this happened to you.
-No one deserves to be hurt."
+Here's examples of things to say:

+"I'm here for you."

+"I'm sorry this happened to you."

+"No one deserves to be hurt."

 "It's not your fault."

 "I am worried about you."

-"How can I help?" or "What do you need?"
+"How can I help?"

+"What do you need?"